YaboyJari/machine-learning-shared/README.md

 Hi!
 This is my **Machine Learning Shared Package** I use for my personal projects, but feel free to use any of it.
 I can't promise it's well written tho.

 Github link: https://github.com/YaboyJari/machine-learning-shared.

+# What does it have now?

+**Bag of Words:** given a array of sentences, makes a voc and creates a dense tensor from a sparse tensor.